Search

 July 11, 2024

 To balance the ordinary with the extraordinary, the mundane with the mysterious, and the simple with the profound… that’s what this life is all about.
-In those moments when we find ourselves tired of everything, too tired to think or even care—when the clock clearly needs rewinding but all we can do is just stare vapidly at it—THAT my friendly Sage is the moment to just keep staring.
+In those moments when we find ourselves tired of everything, too tired to think or even care—when the clock clearly needs rewinding but all we can do is just stare vapidly at it—THAT is the moment to just keep staring.
 Because that is when a curious, sly and rather unpredictable cat within our soul is longing to be let out.

 I recently experienced some weeks of physical, mental and emotional exhaustion, leaving me vapid in thought and sapped of energy.
 And it inspired me to compose this (attempt at a) poem, if you will: